Coping with the “New Normal”: Living Under the Specter of COVID-19

 - Get plenty of rest

-- Eat healthy meals – junk foods might be comforting while you are eating them, but are usually high in calories and fats which can make you feel sluggish and depressed later
+- Eat healthy meals – junk foods might be comforting while you are eating them, but are usually high in carbohydrates and fats which can make you feel sluggish and depressed later

-- Exercise (it calms the mind as well as the body) – go for walks, watch exercise videos, dance around the house to energizing music, lift weights
+- Exercise (it calms the mind as well as the body) – go for walks, watch exercise videos, dance around the house to energizing music, lift weights, chop wood

 - Avoid too much caffeine or stimulants which can increase a feeling of anxiety